joaovictorlopezpereira/Metacircular-Evaluator/README.md

 - Gerald Jay Sussman.
 Lecture 7A: Metacircular Evaluator, Part 1.
 Accessed on 2024-12-24.
 [Watch on YouTube](https://youtu.be/aAlR3cezPJg).

 - Gerald Jay Sussman.
 Lecture 7B: Metacircular Evaluator, Part 2.
 Accessed on 2024-12-24.
 [Watch on YouTube](https://youtu.be/QVEOq5k6Xi0).

+Any additional bibliography may be cited at the ``report.pdf`` file.